sww1235/KiCAD-Libraries/README.md

 If you find them useful, please let me know.

+Please be careful of 3d model files included in these repos.
+In general they should be safe to use, but I may have utilized some from manufacturers that might have some licensing issues.
+I will endevour to fix or highlight these issues as I come across them.
+Personally I could not care but I am including this as a warning to others who may use these libraries.

 ## Description of Libraries

 There may be a discrepancy between the library that a schematic part is in and